 As shown in \jj{App.}~\ref{sec:displacement}, \jj{our control of the cavity displacement translates into a} cavity-mediated driving on all coupled qubits, given by the effective Hamiltonian,

-\change{This is the mechanism that allows us to excite all SPSs simultaneously.} In order for our cavity mediated control to succeed, the qubit back-action, cavity-induced interactions, and correlations between qubits must be suppressed.
+\change{This is the mechanism that allows us to excite all SPSs simultaneously.} For our cavity-mediated control to succeed, the qubit back-action, cavity-induced interactions, and correlations between qubits must be suppressed.
 To do so, we restrict the couplings and detunings to keep the system in the bad-cavity limit

-\change{where $\delta_{j} = \omega_d - \omega_q^j$ is the detuning between qubit $j$ and cavity drive.} These conditions ensure that the cavity reaches a steady state~(\ref{alphaSS}), where small quantum fluctuations $\delta a\ll |\alpha_{\rm ss}|$ can be adiabatically eliminated \change{and fast oscillations neglected}. \change{As shown in \ App.~\ref{sec:adiabatic_elimination},} the dynamics of the qubit's reduced state $\tilde{\rho}(t)={\rm Tr}_c\lbrace \rho(t) \rbrace$ can then be modeled by an effective master equation, \change{which in the rotating frame with the drive frequency $\omega_d$ reads}
+\change{where $\delta_{j} = \omega_d - \omega_q^j$ is the detuning between qubit $j$ and cavity drive.} These conditions ensure that the cavity reaches a steady state~(\ref{alphaSS}), where small quantum fluctuations $\delta a\ll |\alpha_{\rm ss}|$ can be adiabatically eliminated \change{and fast oscillations neglected}. \change{As shown in App.~\ref{sec:adiabatic_elimination},} the dynamics of the qubit's reduced state $\tilde{\rho}(t)={\rm Tr}_c\lbrace \rho(t) \rbrace$ can then be modeled by an effective master equation, \change{which in the rotating frame with the drive frequency $\omega_d$ reads}